 The two-day event included tours of Penske's 24/7 Roadside Assistance Center and Connected Fleet hub, and a photo opportunity with Penske Logistics President Marc Althen at the Driver Wall of Fame.

 Penske Logistics Driver Wall of Fame inductee Zeke Carmona, a professional truck driver, on the left, poses with Marc Althen, Penske Logistics president, at the Diamond Class display at company headquarters.

 The honor is part of Penske Logistics' Premier Driver Recognition Program, established to recognize the company's elite professional truck drivers and celebrate their safety milestones.
-In addition to the Diamond Class, the recognition program honors drivers with 15, 10 and five years of incident- and injury-free driving: Platinum, Silver and Gold Class drivers.
+In addition to the Diamond Class, the recognition program honors drivers with 15, 10 and five years of incident- and injury-free driving.
 Those drivers were also recognized this year for their accomplishments.

 Members of the Diamond Class have their name inscribed on the Driver Wall Hall of Fame that is on display at the company's global headquarters in Reading, Pennsylvania.

 The Penske Logistics 2020 Driver Wall of Fame inductees include:

 - Perry Bastian, Pennsylvania